corda/samples-java/Tokens/dollartohousetoken/README.md

 # nonfungible house token dvp sample cordapp

-This CorDapp servers a basic example to create, issue and perform a DvP (Delivery vs Payment) of an Evolvable NonFungible token in Corda utilizing the TokenSDK.
+This CorDapp provides a basic example to create, issue and perform a DvP (Delivery vs Payment) of an Evolvable NonFungible token in
+Corda utilizing the Token SDK.

 ## Concepts